prathimacode-hub/Awesome_Python_Scripts/AutomationScripts/Generate WiFi Password/README.md

 ### - Basically this program extracts all the passwords of all the WiFi that is currently connected and all previous connected WiFi.
 ### - It collects names of all the WiFi as in SSIDs and their passwords and sends them to the Specified email address.

-* Note: The sender's email address must set to allow less secure apps if you are using Gmail.
+* Note: The sender's email address must set to allow less secure apps, if you are using Gmail.